mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

     5

 Well I was wrong.
 It's a 5 star review.
 This is a perfect of example of why classifying sentiment (or ratings) from text is hard.
 Fortunately, for this post, I'll focus on predicting only whether reviews are positive (4 or 5 stars) or negative (1 or 2 stars).
-This is an easier problem, and is potentially just as useful.
+This is an easier problem, and is still pretty useful.

 # Training a Model with Big Data